Are you reeling, frustrated, in pain from a major life change?

 Diana has been a California Arts Council Grant recipient in Bay Area schools, a guest artist throughout the US, and a dancer and choreographer for many Bay Area modern dance companies.

-In remission after surviving two simultaneous cancer diagnoses, she currently lives (Thriving and Surviving Tough Times) in San Francisco with her husband, Bill, and her one cat, Butterflopper.
+In remission after surviving two simultaneous cancer diagnoses, she currently lives (Thriving and Surviving Tough Times) in Nevada City, CA with her husband, Bill, and her one cat, Butterflopper.

 *The author is available for lectures/workshops to expand on information in this book.
 Send her an email: Diana@triggerstochange.com